 The G.J.
 Cooper Scholarship Award, valued at approximately $15,000, is granted each year to support a member of the Ottawa Jewish Community who is between the ages of 18 and 30, who has displayed leadership qualities, academic excellence and has an interest in the Jewish Community.
 The award must be used for formal education or apprenticeship in the artistic, literary or social sciences.

 The Scholarship Committee meets annually in the month of April to review applications and nominations for the G.J.
 Cooper Award.
 A single candidate is chosen by the committee and the award is presented to the winning candidate at the Annual General Meeting in June.
-The 2018 scholarship application opens in February, 2019 and runs through April, 2019
+The 2019 scholarship application opens January 21, 2019, and runs until April 12, 2019.

 To apply for the scholarship award, please first review our guidelines to ensure that you are eligible and then proceed to our online application form.
 Applicants will be notified in writing of the outcome of the nomination process once a winning candidate has been chosen.